Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Architecture Design and Optimization

 \subsection{Fine-grained Interleaved Pipeline}

-\textbf{Memory-bound issue.} Since our MLP-based sorting only relies on the depth of each GS, it is straightforward to compute the $F(d)$ for the entire GS, followed by tile-by-tile rasterization, as shown in the naive pipeline of \figref{fig:pipe} (top right).
-This pipeline theoretically eliminates replicated sorting computations across tiles.
-However, we observe that PE utilization is extremely low during the sorting process.
-The reason is that the operational intensity of sorting and rasterization differs significantly.
+\textbf{Memory-bound issue.} Since our MLP inference only relies on the depth of each GS, irrelevant to the tile assignment, it is straightforward to compute the $F(d)$ for the entire GSs, followed by tile-by-tile rasterization, as shown in the naive pipeline of \figref{fig:pipe} (top right).
+However, we observe that PE utilization is extremely low during MLP inference.
+The reason for this is that the operational intensity of MLP inference and rasterization differs significantly.
 For rasterization, each projected Gaussian comprises $9$ parameters and performs $256 \times 6$ MAC operations.
-In contrast, for sorting, each depth parameter only incurs $6$ MAC operations, indicating a nearly $30-$ fold difference.
-Given a typical configuration for our architecture, as shown in \figref{fig:pipe} (left), rasterization is compute-bound, whereas sorting is heavily memory-bound~\cite{williams2009roofline}.
-This memory-bound issue also makes deploying our optimized algorithm directly to GPUs not an optimal choice.
+In contrast, for MLP inference, $1$ depth parameter only incurs $6$ MAC operations, indicating a nearly $30-$fold difference.
+Given a typical configuration for our architecture, as shown in \figref{fig:pipe} (left), rasterization is compute-bound, whereas MLP inference is heavily memory-bound~\cite{williams2009roofline}.
+This memory-bound issue also makes deploying our optimized order-independent transmittance algorithm directly to GPUs not an optimal choice.

-\textbf{Optimization.} To address this issue, we propose a fine-grained interleaved pipeline that further divides each tile into subtiles, as shown in \figref{fig:pipe} (right).
-The core idea is to overlap the rasterization computation of the current subtile with the memory access required for sorting the next subtile.
-This fine-grained processing of subtiles is essential because each tile contains a variable number of GS, but the depth buffer size is limited. \figref{fig:pipe} (right bottom) illustrates how the proposed pipeline is mapped onto the hardware.
-For the first subtile, DRAM transfers the depths of GS to the depth buffer, which then outputs the depths to the PE array for sorting.
+\textbf{Optimization.} We propose a fine-grained interleaved pipeline that subdivides each tile into subtiles, as shown in \figref{fig:pipe} (right).
+The key idea is to overlap rasterization of the current subtile with memory access for MLP inference of the next.
+Fine-grained subtile processing is required because tiles contain variable numbers of GS while the depth buffer capacity is limited. \figref{fig:pipe} (bottom right) shows how the pipeline maps onto hardware.
+Starting with the first subtile, DRAM transfers GS depths $d$ to the depth buffer, which then forwards them to the PE array for MLP inference.
 The resulting $F(d)$ values are written back to the depth buffer.
-Subsequently, the PE array performs sorting using the $F(d)$ provided by the depth buffer, while the depth buffer simultaneously receives the depths for the next subtile, thereby overlapping rasterization with memory access.
-This process repeats, with the latency of depth access being completely hidden except for the first subtile.
+The PE array then rasterizes using $F(d)$ from the depth buffer, while the buffer simultaneously loads depths for the next subtile, overlapping rasterization with memory access.
+This process repeats, fully hiding depth-access latency except for the first subtile.